(can also be used as a puppet stage)

 - Optional: Decorate Back of Stable Backdrop - this year we needed two scenes, a Bethlehem Street and an Outside Wall of Stable, so at our local dollar store (Dollarama) I found rolls of sticky back shelf paper that had a wood panel design.
 I used this to cover the side of the box that has all the manufacturer's information printed on it.
 The rolls weren't very long so I had to piece and patch it.

-Below is it completed, back view, I ran out of rolls (used 10) so there is a small area on the right side half-way down not done.
+Below is the completed, back view, I ran out of rolls (used 10) so there is a small area on the right side half-way down not done.
 Also, in regards to your fabric, don't unclip it, simply flip over to the back, which is what I did below.
 Then when you do a scene change to the stable, simply flip the fabric back again.

 The four sections fold flat, like an accordion (see photo on right).